mpv-player/mpv/DOCS/man/options.rst

 ``--display-fps=<fps>``
     Set the display FPS used with the ``--video-sync=display-*`` modes.
-By default a detected value is used (X11 only, not correct on multi-monitor systems).
+By default, a detected value is used (X11 only, not correct on multi-monitor systems).
 Keep in mind that setting an incorrect value (even if slightly incorrect) can ruin video playback.